nablarch/nablarch-document/en/application_framework/application_framework/handlers/common/ServiceAvailabilityCheckHandler.rst

   this handler must be placed after :ref:`thread_context_handler`.

 Place after :ref:`forwarding_handler`
-  To perform a service availability check based on the request ID of the forward destination when an internal forward is performed, this handler must be placed after :ref:`forwarding_handler`.
+  To perform a service availability check based on the request ID of the forward destination ( :ref:`Internal Request ID <internal_request_id>` ) when an internal forward is performed, this handler must be placed after :ref:`forwarding_handler`.
+  In addition, add :java:extdoc:`InternalRequestIdAttribute <nablarch.common.handler.threadcontext.InternalRequestIdAttribute>` to ``attributes`` of :ref:`thread_context_handler` .

 .. _ServiceAvailabilityCheckHandler-request_checking: